URINARY TRACT INFECTION OVERVIEW

 Your symptoms should begin to resolve within one day after starting treatment.
 It is important to take the full course of antibiotics to completely eliminate the infection.
 If your symptoms persist for more than two or three days after starting treatment, call your healthcare provider.

 If needed, you can take a prescription medication that numbs the bladder and urethra (phenazopyridine [Pyridium®]) to reduce the burning pain of some UTIs.
 A similar medication is available over the counter without a prescription (eg, Uristat).
-Both medications change the color of the urine (usually blue or orange) and can interfere with laboratory testing.
-You should not take these medications for more than 48 hours due to the risk of side effects.
-These medications do not treat the infection and must be taken along with an antibiotic.
+Both medications change the color of the urine (usually to orange or red), can interfere with laboratory testing, and may stain fabric and contact lenses.
+You should not take these medications for more than 48 hours, as there is no proven benefit beyond 48 hours and side effects may increase.
+These medications do not treat the urinary tract infection and must be taken along with an antibiotic.